Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 female cavalier charles king spaniel

 Cavalier King Charles Spaniels have flat heads and longer noses.
 They’re known as the “old-style breed” and have a kind, loving demeanor.
-The Lady and the Tramp dog is easy to train, sweet around children, and generally good around other pets.
+They’re easy to train, sweet around children, and generally good around other pets.
+Cavalier King Charles Spaniels are larger than other small breeds, and they can handle rigorous activities like running and climbing.
+Expect to exercise your Cavalier for at least an hour a day.

-Throughout its lifetime, your vet should monitor your Cavalier’s heart, eyes, and hips since it’s prone to ailments in these areas.
-Their long floppy ears should also be checked for infection.
+Your vet should monitor your Cavalier’s heart, eyes, and hips throughout their lifetime since they’re prone to various health conditions.
+Their long, floppy ears should also be inspected often for infections.

 Pros